Rdio Killed iTunes

 What I love about Rdio isn’t just the massive music catalog that I have total access to, it’s also that my entire music collection is always available on my iPhone or iPad or Mac.
 The latter is something which iTunes Match could take care of, but then I’d lose access to the massive catalog of music Rdio gives me access to.
 I also love that I can listen to an album once or twice, and if I don’t like it I can move on without feeling loss.
 Albums I do like, and any of my old favorites, I can listen to over and over and over if I want.

 Rdio is proof of two things: (a) for me, access trumps ownership; and (b) the future is in the clouds.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.